Dry macular degeneration

 • Select special appliances made for low vision.
 Some clocks, radios, telephones and other appliances have extra-large numbers.
 You may find it easier to watch a television with a larger high-definition screen, or you may want to sit closer to the screen.

 • Use brighter lights in your home.
-Better lighting helps with reading and other daily activities, and it also may reduce the risk of falling.
+Better lighting helps with reading and other daily activities, and it may reduce the risk of falling.

 • Consider your transportation options.
 If you drive, check with your doctor to see if it's safe to continue doing so.
 Be extra cautious in certain situations, such as driving at night, in heavy traffic or in bad weather.
 Use public transportation or ask family members to help, especially with night driving.
-Or use local van or shuttle services, volunteer driving networks, or rideshares.
+Or use local van or shuttle services, volunteer driving networks, or ride-sharing.

 • Get support.
 Having macular degeneration can be difficult, and you may need to make changes in your life.
 You may go through many emotions as you adjust.
 Consider talking to a counselor or joining a support group.
 Spend time with supportive family members and friends.